mackurzawa/crusoe-cookbook/content/finetuning-llm/README.md

 ### Running the Training Script

-The entire training process, including model initialization, dataset preparation, and training, is contained in the `main.py` script.
-To run the training, execute the following command:
+The training process is contained in the `main.py` script.
+Run it with:

 ```bash
 accelerate launch --mixed_precision 'bf16' main.py